mc2259/petscents/README.md

-# petscents
+# Petscents
-Vet and peer-verified crowd sourcing platform
+Vet and peer-verified crowd sourcing platform to incentivise vet care and make it more affordable.